Divorce & Family

 Although only a small proportion of cases are defended the cost involved can be significant.
 Obtaining specialist legal advice from the outset can help minimise risk and costs in the long run.
 There is no set formula for drafting a divorce petition.
 What happens after can often be complicated and have far reaching implications.
 Until laws are made to allow “no fault divorces” it is recommended that advice is sought at the earliest opportunity.

 If you are considering separating or progressing divorce proceedings our specialist lawyers can discuss your options.
 We offer a free initial consultation on a no obligation basis.
 Complete the form linked here and we will call you back.
-For further information you can visit our family services page here.
+For further information, see our family services & divorce.

 Share this article: